DiscreteTom/retsac/README.src.md

 > **Warning**:
 > This project is still in early development stage, the API may change frequently.

-Text lexer and parser implemented in pure TypeScript with no external dependencies.
+Text lexer and parser.
+Compiler frontend framework.

 This can be used to **fast prototype** your own programming language compiler/translator frontend, or parse your domain specific language.